Ashutosh210604/Banking-Transaction-System/README.md

 🛡 Security & Integrity

-    Immutability: The ledger entries cannot be updated or deleted via the API (enforced by Mongoose hooks).
+-Immutability: The ledger entries cannot be updated or deleted via the API (enforced by Mongoose hooks).

-    Validation: Strict schema validation for currency formats, email patterns, and non-negative transaction amounts.
+-Validation: Strict schema validation for currency formats, email patterns, and non-negative transaction amounts.